INCOME-DRIVEN REPAYMENT PLANS

 Once you are enrolled in an income-driven repayment plan and given a monthly payment amount, it is still possible that the amount of your monthly payment may change from time to time.
 Since your payment amount is dependent upon your income level and the size of your family, changes in either of these factors will result in changes in your monthly payment amount.

-Under all plans, you are required to recertify your income and family size information every year, and changes will be calculated into your loan payment amount at that time.
-However, if you experience a significant lowering of your income or an increase in your family size, you should report that information immediately, since this information will lower your monthly payment amount.
+Under each plan, you are required to recertify your income and family size information annually, and changes will be calculated into your loan payment amount at that time.
+If you experience a significant lowering of your income or an increase in your family size, however, you should report that information immediately, since this information will lower your monthly payment amount.
 You do not have an obligation to report increases in income or decreases in family size except at the time of your annual recertification.

-It’s also worth noting that, if you are married and file a joint tax return, your monthly payment amount under all income-driven repayment plans will be based on the combined income and loan debt of you and your spouse.
-Under the REPAYE plan, this is true whether or not you decide to file a joint return, unless you are separated from your spouse and unable to reasonably access your spouse’s income.
+It is also worth noting that if you are married and file a joint tax return, your monthly payment amount under all income-driven repayment plans will be based on the combined income and loan debt of you and your spouse.
+Under the REPAYE plan, this is true whether you decide to file a joint return or not (unless you are separated from your spouse and unable to reasonably access his or her income.)
 Under the ICR plan, you and your spouse can even choose to repay jointly.

 One of the biggest advantages of income-driven repayment plans is the fact that, in all plans, the outstanding balance on your loan will be forgiven after 20 or 25 years of payments, depending upon your plan:

 Once you are enrolled in an income-driven repayment plan, you may still opt out of the plan.
 If you have chosen a PAYE, REPAYE, or ICR plan, you can simply choose any other repayment plan for which you are eligible.
-However, if you have chosen the IBR plan, you will automatically be placed in the Standard Repayment Plan.
-Only once you have made at least one payment under the Standard Repayment Plan (or under a reduced-payment forbearance, if you are eligible for such a forbearance) will you then be allowed to choose another repayment plan.
+If you have chosen the IBR plan, however, you will automatically be placed in the Standard Repayment Plan.
+Only after you have made at least one payment under the Standard Repayment Plan (or under a reduced-payment forbearance, if you are eligible) will you then be allowed to choose another repayment plan.

-There is only one application, used for all four income-driven repayment plans.
-When completing the application, it is possible to choose one specific plan, whether PAYE, REPAYE, IBR, or ICR.
-However, it is also possible to request that your loan servicer place you in the plan that will give you the lowest monthly payment.
-Because of the many considerations that go into determining your payment under each plan, it is best to consider your long-term and short-term goals.
-For some borrowers, they simply desire to be placed in a program that provides the lowest payments at the current time and then they can reevaluate their situation on a yearly basis probably a good idea to request that you be placed in the plan that will give you the lowest monthly payment rather than choosing the plan for yourself.
+There is only one application for all four income-driven repayment plans.
+When completing this application, it is possible to choose one specific plan, e.g., PAYE, REPAYE, IBR, or ICR.
+Because of the many considerations that go into determining your payment, it is best to consider both your long-term and short-term goals.
+For some borrowers, a program that provides the lowest payments at the current time but can be reevaluated annually, is the best choice as opposed to choosing the plan for yourself.

 As you can see, income-driven repayment plans can seem rather complex!
-But you don’t have to figure all of this out on your own.
-Now that you know that it’s possible to have your monthly loan payment calculated on the basis of your income instead of on the basis of the amount you owe, contact us and let us help you get started applying for an income-driven repayment plan today!
+You don’t have to figure all of this out on your own, though.
+Now that you know that it is possible to have your monthly loan payment calculated on the basis of your income rather than the amount you owe, contact us and let us help you get into an income-driven repayment plan today!